 1. If you are a domestic first-year applicant and feel that your test scores do not accurately reflect your academic preparedness or potential, you may choose to not supply your test scores with your application.

 UChicago’s new test-optional policy allows students to choose what information best portrays their skills and college readiness.
 Students who choose to submit their test scores can share either official or self-reported scores.
-Official score reports are not required unless they are admitted and choose to enroll.
+The application does not require official score reports unless they gain acceptance and choose to enroll.

-Regardless of what test scores students choose to submit, they are encouraged to submit supplemental materials that they feel represent a significant talent, passion, or achievement.
+Regardless of what test scores students choose to submit, students should submit supplemental materials that they feel represent a significant talent, passion, or achievement.
 This includes but is not limited to creative writing projects, research, and business plans.
 This is a great opportunity for students to further distinguish themselves from their peers by showing admissions officers who they are and what passions they have.
 Students also have the option of self reporting test results from AP exams and SAT-II subject tests.

 2. You are more than your GPA or test score.

 The video introduction replaces the optional alumni and on-campus interviews.
 This gives students the chance to insert their own voice into their application.
-This is another great opportunity for students to add their personal spin to their application and address any relevant information that was not mentioned before in the application.
+This is another great opportunity for students to add their personal spin to their application; each may address any relevant information that didn’t appear before in the application.
 The video recording does not need to be extensively rehearsed or edited.